 For many ordinary people, receiving high-quality legal advice is simply a pipe dream, with a large portion of the general public priced out of such services.
-However, here at Sunderland, the University’s Student Law Clinic is changing the way people in the city think about legal cases.
+However, here at Sunderland, the University’s Student Law Clinic changes the way people in the city think about legal cases.

-The clinic, based at our St Peter’s Campus, is operated and run by final year Law students as part of a module, giving quality assistance to those who need it and providing students with an unparalleled experience of the legal world.
+The clinic, based at our St Peter’s Campus, is operated and run by final year LLB Law and Legal Practice Course students as part of specified modules, giving quality assistance to those who need it and providing students with an unparalleled experience of the legal world.

-The Law Clinic can offer advice to clients in a variety of different areas, from divorce cases to tenancy disputes.
-As part of the team here, you will be involved in interviewing clients both over the phone and in-person, discussing the merits of taking on the case with your supervisor and conducting research before writing and filing your report and sending a letter of advice to your client.
+As part of the team here, students will be involved in interviewing clients both over the phone and in person, discussing the merits of taking on the case with a supervisor, and conducting research before writing and filing their report and sending a letter of advice to the client.

 Undertaking these tasks in the clinic is a fantastic way for students to apply legal theory to real-life scenarios and clients.
 This is also something that is highly valued by employers and in an increasingly competitive job market, this practical experience can help set students apart.